Skip to main content

 This does not apply to the actions where "returnCursor" is not present.

 The "tableNames" property is a required array of strings.
-Each string is from 1 to 64 bytes.
+Each string is a table name.

 • Contains at least one string.